martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 - Additional text on multiple identifiers, and their security considerations, has been added.

 - IP-ID reference identifiers are added.
+This builds on the definition in {{Section 4.3.5 of HTTP}}.

 # Contributors